MattHondrakis/MattHondrakis/README.md

   2. [Job Placement](https://github.com/MattHondrakis/DataAnalysis/blob/main/Masters%20Project%20Fall%20Placement/Masters-Project-Fall-Placement.md)  *(DataAnalysis)*
       *  Validated data by checking for and appropriately dealing with missing values and outliers.
 Explored trends and correlations between different variables, displaying visualizations and statistical tests.
-Finally, created models predicting whether an individual received a job offer with the best model’s values for accuracy and AUC being 0.853 and 0.932, respectively
+Afterwards, created two models (**Random Forest** and **Logistic Regression**) predicting whether an individual received a job offer with the best model’s values for accuracy and AUC being 0.853 and 0.932, respectively.
+Finally, looked into the *variable importance* of each predictor in both models.
   3. [Coursera Case Study: Bikes](https://github.com/MattHondrakis/DataAnalysis/blob/main/Coursera%20Case%20Study/Bikes.md) *(DataAnalysis)*
       * Google Analytics Case Study (fictional company *Cyclistic*), analyzing a large dataset of more than **6 million** rows of data using R to extract insights.
 The purpose of the Case Study is to get casual users to convert to memberships.
 Thorough exploratory data analysis with a conclusion providing suggestions for improvement and steps moving forward.